omarsmak/omarsmak.github.io/content/post/deploy-camel-quarkus-to-azure-knative.md

 ![image](/images/header.png)

-In this blog, we will take close look on how we can deploy Camel Quarkus routes compiled natively using GraalVM Native Image generator on Azure Kubernets cluster with Knative installed.
+In this blog, we will take a close look on how we can deploy Camel Quarkus routes compiled natively using GraalVM Native Image generator on Azure Kubernets cluster with Knative installed.
 But first, we will give a brief overview about Camel, Camel Quarkus, Knative and GraalVM Native Image.

 &nbsp;

 ### Overview
 [Apache Camel](https://camel.apache.org/) is a swiss knife integration engine that can be used to integrate between different components within the system using [Enterprise Integration Patterns](https://www.enterpriseintegrationpatterns.com/).
-Currently there over 300+ components that can be used to integrate wide range of external systems.
+Currently there are over 300+ components that can be used to integrate a wide range of external systems.

-[Apache Camel Quarkus](https://camel.apache.org/camel-quarkus/latest/) is a runtime to run Apache Camel routes as [Quarkus](https://quarkus.io/) extensions, which as result utilizes all the performance optimizations brought by Quarkus with GraalVM and thus, allows Camel Routes to be compiled natively using [GraalVM native-image generator](https://www.graalvm.org/docs/reference-manual/native-image/).
+[Apache Camel Quarkus](https://camel.apache.org/camel-quarkus/latest/) is a runtime to run Apache Camel routes as [Quarkus](https://quarkus.io/) extensions, which as a result utilizes all the performance optimizations brought by Quarkus with GraalVM and thus, allows Camel Routes to be compiled natively using [GraalVM native-image generator](https://www.graalvm.org/docs/reference-manual/native-image/).

-[GraalVM Native Image](https://www.graalvm.org/docs/reference-manual/native-image/) a generator that performs AOT (Ahead-of-Time) compilation of Jave code to a standalone binaries targeting the build the environment that you specify.
+[GraalVM Native Image](https://www.graalvm.org/docs/reference-manual/native-image/) a generator that performs AOT (Ahead-of-Time) compilation of Java code to a standalone binaries targeting the build environment that you specify.
 In contrast to JIT (Just-in-Time) compiler where it compiles the Java bytecode to native code during **runtime**, the AOT compiler will analyze and compile application classes, classes from its dependencies, runtime library classes from JDK and statically linked native code from JDK to native code during the **compile time**.
 Thus, resulting program will require **lower footprint** in terms of memory usage as well as faster startup time compared to a Java VM.
 The compiled binary doesn't include the traditional Java VM, but includes a lightweight VM called "Substrate VM" which includes only the necessary components like memory management and thread scheduling.

 [Knative](https://knative.dev/) is a project that allows deploying, running and managing cloud-native applications to Kubernetes.
 It allows developers to focus on code instead of worrying about setting up a infrastructure.
 For instance, many of the complex and repetitive tasks that Kubernetes requires such as configuration managements, logging, tracing, traffic management, blue/green deployment .. etc, can be provided by Knative by facilitating other important components like Istio to accomplish these tasks.

-Next, we will take step by step approach on how we can setup our cluster in Azure Kubernetes Cloud (AKS), setting up Knative there and deploying our routes for development environment.
+Next, we will take a step by step approach on how we can setup our cluster in Azure Kubernetes Cloud (AKS), setting up Knative there and deploying our routes for development environment.

 &nbsp;

 ### Setting up Azure Kubernetes Cloud (AKS)
 1. Create the K8s cluster AKS great [walkthrough](https://docs.microsoft.com/en-us/azure/aks/kubernetes-walkthrough).
-However for the sake of our testing environment, you will need to enable [HTTP application routing](https://docs.microsoft.com/en-us/azure/aks/http-application-routing) which allows us to access deployed Camel routes publicly.
+For the sake of our testing environment, you will need to enable [HTTP application routing](https://docs.microsoft.com/en-us/azure/aks/http-application-routing) which allows us to access deployed Camel routes publicly.
 However this should be only done if you need a **development** environment.
 2. Once you have everything setup, you can access your K8s dashboard through this command:
 ```
 az aks browse --resource-group camel-dev --name test